akka/akka/akka-docs/rst/dev/multi-node-testing.rst

 .. includecode:: ../../../akka-remote-tests/src/multi-jvm/scala/akka/remote/sample/MultiNodeSample.scala
   :include: package,spec

-The easiest way to run this example yourself is to download `Lightbend Activator <http://www.lightbend.com/platform/getstarted>`_ and open the tutorial named `Akka Multi-Node Testing Sample with Scala <http://www.lightbend.com/activator/template/akka-sample-multi-node-scala>`_.
+The easiest way to run this example yourself is to download the ready to run `Akka Multi-Node Testing Sample with Scala <@exampleCodeService@/akka-samples-multi-node-scala>`_ together with the tutorial.
+The source code of this sample can be found in the `Akka Samples Repository <@samples@/akka-sample-multi-node-scala>`_.

 Things to Keep in Mind
 ======================